|

 Yes.
 I love working with advanced students.
 Partly because of how much material I can actually give them.
 They can conceivably go through my entire first program in months instead of years.
 If you are an advanced student, and only have a small window of opportunity, please give me a call.
 I have had several students finish my entire first program in a summer.
 Of course they were practicing around six hours a day.

 Yes.
-I curriculize my
+I

 teaching program to twelve levels.
 The reading skills are the

 most challenging for a lot of my students.
-It does take time, but
+It does take time,

 you can expect to advance about one to two levels a year.

 Before you know, you will be playing and reading quite well.
 I have a number of exercises and lessons that can help speed up this part of your progress.
 There is pleasure at every level and it only gets better.
 Back...
 How long are your lessons?
-Your lesson time is divided into three areas:
+Your lesson time is divided into two areas:

 How much is tuition, and when does it need to be paid?
 Tuition is due by the first of each month, but no later than the 10th without incurring additional fees.
 I have several students who have set up automatic payments through their bank.
 Tuition is also not connected to a per lesson price.
 For more information on my tuition, email me and I will be glad to send you the password to my private section which includes all costs, policies, schedule, dates and maps to my studios.
 Back...

 Can we just have lessons every other week?
-Occasionally I will have a
+Occasionally I will

 student share a time slot with someone.
 In which case I would

 only see them every other week or so.
-The problem, of course is
+The problem, of course

 that once each month there is a group class, so I might not see someone

 for three or more weeks.
-I naturally would not recommend doing
+I naturally would not recommend

 this for several reasons: